Scroll down for a transcription of this episode.

 I'm joined by Shuka Kalantari who's here to share more about how spending time around natural bodies of water can support our minds and bodies, and ultimately the health of our environment.
 Here's Shuka.

-SHUKA KALANTARI: Hi everyone!
-We know that cities around the world have historically been built along rivers, lakes, and coastlines, not just for their beauty but for practical reasons—facilitating trade, transportation — drinking it.
+SHUKA KALANTARI: Hi everyone.
+We know that cities around the world have historically been built along rivers, lakes, coastlines, and not just for their beauty but for practical reasons— facilitating trade, transportation, drinking it.

 SHUKA KALANTARI: That's Mat White, an environmental psychologist at the University of Vienna and a leading researcher on the benefits of "blue spaces," things like lakes, coastlines, etc. Over a decade ago he noted there were a lot of studies about how green spaces are good for us, but not much about our waters.

-MAT WHITE: for the first three or four years, we focused on the UK.
-And we put together a lot of data showing the potential benefits to mental health from spending time in and around the water, especially the coastal environment.
+MAT WHITE: For the first three or four years, we focused on the UK, and we put together a lot of data showing the potential benefits to mental health from spending time in and around the water, especially the coastal environment.

-SHUKA KALANTARI: White expanded his research to other parts of Europe, and also California, Queensland, Hong Kong … all to see if their UK findings applied elsewhere.
+SHUKA KALANTARI: White expanded his research to other parts of Europe, and also California, Queensland, Hong Kong… All to see if their UK findings applied elsewhere.

 MAT WHITE: To cut a long story short, they do.
 Very positive globally.